2014–15 Arsenal F.C. season: Round of 16

-Post season
+Postseason

 Following Arsenal's season, Sánchez was voted Arsenal Player of the Season by club supporters; the Chilean scored 25 goals for the "Gunners" in his debut campaign.
 Sánchez was included in the PFA Premier League Team of the Year, and was also voted PFA Fans' Player of the Year, FSF Player of the Year, Facebook Premier League Player of the Year, and Kids' Choice UK's Favourite Footballer.

 Wilshere's Premier League goal scored against West Bromwich Albion on the final match day was voted BBC Goal of the Season.
-The online poll was surged with Arsenal supporters from Twitter that voted for Wilshire, who won the award with 34% of votes.
+The online poll was surged with Arsenal supporters from Twitter that voted for Wilshere, who won the award with 34% of votes.